jellyfin/jellyfin-vue/README.md

 ### Running a production build

-Instead of a development version, you can run a server with a production-ready build of the client directly with Nuxt, so you can verify in advance how the client will work in your production environment with a reverse proxy:
+Instead of a development version, you can run a server with a production-ready build of the client directly with Nuxt, so you can verify in advance how the client will work in a production environment:

 ```bash
 npm run prod
 ```

-_(Although the build of the client is production-ready,_ _Nuxt's own HTTP server should never be exposed directly to the internet and a proper reverse proxy like nginx should always be used instead)_
+_Although the build of the client is production-ready, Nuxt's own HTTP server should never be exposed directly to the internet and a proper hosting tool like Nginx should always be used instead._

 ### Server-Side Rendering (SSR)